 I decided to try making handmade gift wrap because I got tired of spending so much of my gift budget on the wrapping supplies.

-Then I found that it is a great way to be creative, too.
+Then I discovered that making your own wrapping paper is a great way to be creative, too.

-Your gift packaging will be unique and sure to be noticed.
-If you choose to reuse other materials, it might also be eco-friendly as well.
+Another benefit?
+Your gift packaging stands out because it's unique.
+If you choose to reuse materials from other packages, it might even be eco-friendly as well.

 Wrapping paper and gift bags cost around $5 per gift, not including the tissue paper, ribbons and bows.